apollographql/rover/docs/source/subgraphs.md

 > You can omit `@` and the variant name.
 If you do, Rover uses the default variant, named `current`.

 The `--name` option is also required.
-It must match the implementing service you're fetching the schema for.
+It must match the subgraph you're fetching the schema for.

 ### Fetching via enhanced introspection

-If you need to obtain a running implementing service's schema, you can use Rover to execute an enhanced introspection query on it.
-This is especially helpful if the service _doesn't_ define its schema via SDL, (as is the case with [`graphql-kotlin`](https://github.com/ExpediaGroup/graphql-kotlin)).
+If you need to obtain a running subgraph's schema, you can use Rover to execute an enhanced introspection query on it.
+This is especially helpful if the subgraph _doesn't_ define its schema via SDL, (as is the case with [`graphql-kotlin`](https://github.com/ExpediaGroup/graphql-kotlin)).

 Use the `subgraph introspect` command, like so: